orseng-s/FPL/README.md

 You can implement alternative notification channels by creating a class with a `send(gameweek, lead_time)` method and passing it to `DeadlineNotificationService`.

+## Android companion app

+The repository also includes a Kotlin-based Android application under [`android-app/`](android-app/README.md).
+The app mirrors the CLI flags for lead time, polling interval, and timezone configuration, stores preferences via Jetpack DataStore, and schedules background reminders using WorkManager.
+Reminders are delivered as native notifications that match the payload produced by the Python notifier.

+To enable reminders on Android:

+1. Open the app and adjust the lead time, poll interval, or timezone as needed.
+2. Toggle **Enable reminders**.
+Android 13+ will prompt for the notification permission.
+3. Keep the app installed; WorkManager will continue polling the public FPL API and trigger reminders at the configured lead time.